slatedocs/slate/source/includes/_motionenginepackets.md

 |:------------------:|:---------------:|:------------:|:-----------------:|:------:|:--------------:|------------|
 |        0x41        |       0x10      |      CRC     | 0x04 (Quaternion) |Reserved| Enable/Disable |  Reserved  |

-In the response mode, the data section includes 4 bytes for the timestamp (Byte#4-7) in 32-bit unsigned integer and little endian format, which is then followed by 8 bytes (Byte#8-15) with the "Quaternion_t" data structure defined below:
+In the response mode, Neblina will first send an acknowledge packet to the host to confirm the successful receipt of the command.
+Next, the main response packet will be prepared, where the data section first includes 4 bytes for the timestamp (Byte#4-7) in 32-bit unsigned integer and little endian format, which is then followed by 8 bytes (Byte#8-15) with the "Quaternion_t" data structure defined below:
 ```c
 typedef struct Quaternion_t //quaternion
 {